-Example of reporting elective deferrals and designated Roth contributions under a section 401(k) plan.
-For 2008, Employee A (age 45) elected to defer \$16,000 under a section 401(k) plan, made a designated Roth contribution of \$1,000 to the plan, and made a voluntary (non-Roth) after-tax contribution of \$600.
-In addition, the employer, on A's behalf, made a qualified nonelective contribution of \$2,000 to the plan and a nonelective profit-sharing employer contribution of \$3,000.
+Example of reporting excess elective deferrals and designated Roth contributions under a section 401(k) plan.
+For 2010, Employee A (age 45) elected to defer \$18,300 under a section 401(k) plan.
+The employee also made a designated Roth contribution to the plan of \$1,000, and made a voluntary (non-Roth) after-tax contribution of \$600.
+In addition, the employer, on A's behalf, made a qualified nonelective contribution of \$2,000 to the plan and a nonelective profit-sharing employer contribution of

-The total elective deferral of \$16,000 is reported in box 12 with code D (D16000.00) and the designated Roth contribution is reported in box 12 with code AA (AA 1000.00).
-Even though the 2008 limit for elective deferrals and designated Roth contributions is \$15,500, the employer must separately report the actual amounts of \$16,000 and \$1,000 in box 12.
-The excess is not reported in box 1.
-The return of excess salary deferrals and excess designated Roth contributions, including earnings on both, is reported on Form 1099-R.
+Even though the 2010 limit for elective deferrals and designated Roth contributions is \$16,500, the employee's total elective deferral amount of \$18,300 is reported in box 12 with code D (D 18300.00).
+The designated Roth contribution is reported in box 12 with code AA (AA 1000.00).
+The employer must separately report the actual amounts of \$18,300 and \$1,000 in box 12 with the appropriate codes.
+The amount deferred in excess of the limit is not reported in box 1.
+The return of excess salary deferrals and excess designated contributions, including earnings on both, is reported on Form 1099-R.